mikeg64/linux-shell/shell/README.md

 You can use a browser to open this tutorial on github:
     https://github.com/mikeg64/linux_shell/shell

+#Introduction
+As a result Linux is available on many types of machines from super computers to PCs.
+Currently UBUNTU is the flavour of Linux that has gained great popularity The UNIX operating system was developed in the early 1970s by a group of enthusiasts at Bell Laboratories in the USA.
+Since then it was modified by a number of different groups and evolved into many similar but not identical flavours.
+Linus Torvalds, at the time a computer science student at the university of Helsinki, started a freely available academic version of UNIX ‘LINUX’ that was to become the standard for all Linux implementations that followed.
+Now-a-days Unix and Linux have become almost synonymous with each other.
+Linux is structured so that the user works within a ‘shell’ that can be configured by the system administrators, working behind the scenes.
+LINUX is a multi-user, multi-tasking operating system, which has the following features:

+	Hierarchical File System
+	Process Management
+	Command Interpreter (Shell)

 # What is a shell?

 A *shell* is a program which reads a command that you typed; decides what to do with it; does it; then prints out any text that was generated.